umount /mnt/windows

-In the previous chapter we looked at how to install Ubuntu on the same disk as Windows.
-This so called “dual boot” configuration allows the user to have both operating systems installed on a single disk drive with the option to boot one or the other when the system is powered on.
-This chapter is intended for users who have decided they like Ubuntu enough to delete Windows entirely from the disk, and use the resulting space for Linux.
-In the following sections we will work through this process step by step.
+In the previous chapter, we looked at installing Ubuntu on the same disk as Windows.
+This so-called “dual boot” configuration allows the user to have both operating systems installed on a single disk drive with the option to boot one or the other when the system is powered on.
+This chapter is intended for users who have decided they like Ubuntu enough to delete Windows entirely from the disk and use the resulting space for Linux.
+In the following sections, we will work through this process step by step using both the command-line tools and the gnome-disks utility.

 The /etc/fstab file should also be edited to remove the /mnt/windows auto-mount if it was previously added.